SteelingCow437/Space-Tech-Mod/README.md

 FAQ:

 "What versions?"
-1.20.1 Forge, as of now.
+1.20.1 Neoforged, as of now.
 I'll update to the latest versions of everything as soon as I humanly can.

 "Fabric?
-Quilt?"
+Quilt?
+Regular Forge?"
 No. By all means, port them if you know how, but don't bother asking ME to do it.

 "Hotel?"
 Trivago.